Sialitech/label-siali/docs/source/tutorials/pytorch-image-transfer-learning.md

 You can explore runtime logs in `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log`

-### Using ML backend with Label Studio
+### Using ML backend with Siali Label

-Initialize and start a new Label Studio project connecting to the running ML backend:
+Initialize and start a new Siali Label project connecting to the running ML backend:

 ```bash
 label-studio start my_project --init --ml-backends http://localhost:9090